stikkireddy/openai-reference-server/README.md

 Feel free to contribute to embeddings, completions, multi modal, etc.

 This is setup to run on databricks ai gateway with configuration to run on azure openai with custom base path.

+We used vllm stub implementation build a FastAPI app and then generate the swagger spec based on the models.
+Then we can code generate for other languages such as golang, nodejs, etc.